Chart Color Schemes

 Collingwood Park - Redbank is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Collingwood Park - Redbank's dwelling structures, as per the latest Census, consisted of 86.0% houses and 14.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 88.9% houses and 11.1% other dwellings.
-Home ownership in Collingwood Park - Redbank stood at 18.6%, with mortgaged dwellings at 40.9% and rented ones at 40.5%.
+Collingwood Park - Redbank's dwelling structure, as per the latest Census, consisted of 86.0% houses and 14.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Brisbane metro's 88.9% houses and 11.1% other dwellings.
+Home ownership in Collingwood Park - Redbank was at 18.6%, with mortgaged dwellings at 40.9% and rented ones at 40.5%.
 The median monthly mortgage repayment was $1,571, lower than Brisbane metro's $1,710.
 The median weekly rent figure was $340, compared to Brisbane metro's $360.
 Nationally, Collingwood Park - Redbank's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing